 A Michigan-based company that produces organic foods does not have a religious liberty right to deny its employees access to birth control, Americans United for Separation of Church and State has advised a federal appeals court.

 A federal appeals court today upheld an Obama administration regulation requiring most secular companies to include no-cost contraceptives to employees in health insurance plans, rejecting arguments by sectarian groups that the policy infringes on religious freedom.

-Americans United for Separation of Church and State today asked the U.S. Military Academy at West Point to stop including prayers during official events.
+Americans United for Separation of Church and State hailed the ruling.

 Regulations issued today by the Department of Health and Human Services (HHS) more than adequately safeguard religious freedom by providing even more protection than the law requires and no more religious accommodations should be made in this area, says Americans United for Separation of Church and State.

 A federal appeals court ruling today that opens the door to allowing a religious employer to deny certain forms of birth control to employees is a dangerous distortion of the principle of religious liberty, says Americans United for Separation of Church and State.